-Aiyoung Choi consults to nonprofits on planning and organizational development.
-She serves on several boards including The New York Women's Foundation, Korean American Family Service Center in NYC, Manhattan Country School, Asian Americans for Equality, and Hermandad, Inc. in the Dominican Republic.
-She is fluent in Korean and Spanish, and recently helped produce a film on Cuba called Motherland.
+Aiyoung Choi consults to nonprofits on strategic planning and organizational development.
+She is a board member of Korean American Family Service Center in NYC, Asian Women Giving Circle, and Jezebel Films, and board alumna of the New York Women's Foundation, Asian Americans for Equality, and Manhattan Country School.
+She is fluent in Korean and Spanish, and recently helped produce a film on Koreans in Cuba.
 She graduated from Knox College and attended NYU Business School, and is an advisor to the Korean American Community Foundation, White Wave Dance Company, and NetKAL.
 Among her passions are cooking, travel, and salsa dancing.

 Tuhina De O'Connor